turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 Webpack is a powerful tool, which you're encouraged to explore more (the Turing [Webpack lesson plan](https://frontend.turing.io/lessons/module-2/build-processes-with-npm-webpack.html) is a great place to start).
 But there are a few things that you should know when starting to work with it:

 ## Requirements

+### Functionality

+You must complete all of the User Stories outlined in the [FitLit Spec](https://frontend.turing.io/projects/fitlit.html){:target='blank'} that your project has yet to finish.
+Make sure you spend some time reviewing the spec to take note of features that might be unfinished

 ### Sass